It’s a well known fact in business: If you’re launching a company, you need to have a business plan.

 It tells investors, partners and customers the story of who your business is.
 It explains how your product or service will help them.
 And it shows precisely how you’ll make yourself successful.

 Creating such a comprehensive document isn’t easy.
-That’s why we have put together some advice for cheap and affordable business plans.
+That’s why we have put together some advice for cheap and affordable business plan Service.

 Why do you need to know about cheap and affordable business plans

 We know that most potential entrepreneurs aren’t made of money.
 Most don’t have rich family or friends to fall back on for seed money.
 You shouldn’t have to spend all your hard earned capital on a needlessly expensive business plan.
 There are better options out there!

 First thing’s first – choose your venture carefully.

 The biggest budget buster for most startup business is overhead.
 Things like specialized equipment, retail space and inventory.

 That’s why service businesses tend to be less expensive to launch than a product-based business.

 If your dream is to be your own boss, consider some of these fast-growing, minimal-investment options such as:

 - Bookkeeping services